DylanMeeus/springboot_jwt_blog/_posts/2016-01-04-secure-your-react-and-redux-app-with-jwt-authentication.markdown

 ...
 ```

+It should be noted that we aren't taking care of letting users signup for accounts here in this tutorial, even though we could do so with a `POST` request to `localhost:3001/users`.
+This is for the sake of brevity, but the implementation would look similar to our `login` flow.

 ## The Redux Authentication Reducer

 Now that we have the login **actions** in place, we need create the **reducer** that will return new states in response to them.